HPCNow/sNow/doc/pages/mydoc/mydoc_release_notes_1_1.md

 ### Minor Fixes
 * Included cracklib-runtime package as a workaround of a broken package dependency
 * Fix issue in setting up the ganglia grid name

-## 2.0.0

-### Important notes
-The migration to sNow!
-2.0.0 from 1.1.16 is not automatic and there is no back compatibility.
-We suggest considering a new installation.

-### New Features and Changes
-* sNow! documentation has been merged into the same repository
-* sNow!
-2.0.0 supports more OS distributions.
-* DNSMasq (DHCP + DNS + TFTP) is now part of the sNow! server.
-Those services are also available in the deploy role only for increasing the scalability of the solution.
-* The paths to the binaries, database and configuration files have changed.
-* Included repository management which allows to generate local repositories in order to ensure deployment consistency over long period of time.
-* Included Native support for UEFI
-* Included domain management which allows to create VM's or containers
-* Included network management which allows to define the multiple networks required in a cluster, and their configuration (bonding, vlan, bridges, etc.) and associate the mac and IP addresses of the compute nodes to setup the DHCP and DNS natively.
-* sNow! supports multiple OS distributions but the domains are developed based on Ubuntu 18.04 LTS.